 Requirement planning, week 1: Jan 1 – Jan 4, 2019

 Victor hosts a design workshop meeting with his team and Boris and they talk through the requirements for the Cart implementation.
 Victor tells Boris that he will document the requirements to Testlab and Boris should review and approve them later on so that they match the discussed features.

 Victor starts working.
 He knows, that all features planned to be implemented in the first milestone will act as a basis for all further work in Boris’ web store.
-This way, he decides to create all assets of the first milestone without targeting them explicitly to the first milestone.
-He goes on, and adds a new milestone Milestone 1 to the project and configures it to inherit all [Non-targeted] assets.
+He decides to create all assets of the first milestone.

-He brings in his expertise on web application design and decides to leave the actual Cart features to later time and start on generic security and usability related requirements.
-He wants the requirements to be easily tracked later on in the hierarchy and by their identifier so he creates two folders “SEC – Security” and “U – Usability“ to his project.
-When a requirement is specified as a Folder it means that the requirement just groups sub requirements below it.
-Victor goes on and adds the needed security and usability related requirements to these folders.
+He brings in his expertise in web application design and decides to leave the actual Cart features to a later time and start on generic security and usability-related requirements.
+He wants the requirements to be easily tracked later on in the hierarchy and by their identifier, so he creates two folders “SEC – Security” and “U – Usability“ for his project.
+When a requirement is specified as a Folder it means that the requirement just groups sub-requirements below it.
+Victor goes on and adds the needed security and usability-related requirements to these folders.